maoweinilsson/PDC-software-web/applications/matlab/general.rst

 **Matlab is installed on several of PDC's machines.
-In order to use Matlab you need a licenses.**
+The Matlab license from your home institution will be used when you run Matlab at PDC.
+In addition there is a national license for Matlab Distributed COmpute Server that can be used to run Matlab in Parallel**

 General usage
 -------------